MatadorProBr/BetterCrewLink-FAQ/README.md

 **iOS:**

-For now there is no support for iOS, but you can bring support for iOS, but the project needs $100 to pay Apple's license to put the app on the App Store, so if you have money and feel like helping [donate via Patron](https://patreon.com/OhMyGuus) or [donate via PayPal](https://www.paypal.com/donate/?hosted_button_id=KS43BDTGN76JQ).
+For now there is no support for iOS, but you can bring support for iOS, but the project needs $100 to pay Apple's license to put the app on the App Store, so if you have money and feel like helping [donate via Patron](https://patreon.com/OhMyGuus) or [donate via PayPal](https://www.paypal.com/donate/?hosted_button_id=KS43BDTGN76JQ) or
+Use a Web version (until they get $100 to put the app on the App Store): https://web.bettercrewl.ink/

 ## Possible Questions